CloudletLabs/swagger-t-str/README.md

           description: List of users
           x-amples:
             - description: should return the list of users
-              auth: true # here is we enabling auth only for this specific sample
+              auth: true # we still need to tell that we want this example to be authenticated
               response:
                 body: []
-        '401': # no auth set to true (because in fact no x-amples defined) - will not set headers
+        '401':
           description: Unauthorized
 ```